TIDF — Decision-Making

 The Stable Record

-Focus: Hearing structure and evidentiary stability.
+Focus: Hearing structure, pacing, and evidentiary stability.

 The Defensible Decision

-Focus: Clear documentation and appeal-resistant reasoning.
+Focus: Clear documentation, structured reasoning, and appeal-resistant decisions.

 Practical tools that integrate into existing processes.